List of birds of Uzbekistan

 This is a list of the bird species recorded in Uzbekistan.
-The avifauna of Uzbekistan include a total of 482 species.
+The avifauna of Uzbekistan include a total of 483 species.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for Uzbekistan.

-The following tag has been used to highlight a category.
-The commonly occurring native species do not fall into this category.
+The following tag has been used to highlight accidental species.